 TAFE SA staff work hard to ensure that international students have a positive experience while they are studying.
 Sometimes, however, students may feel concerned because of misunderstandings or because they are unsure about how things work in Australia.
-In general, most of these problems or complaints can be resolved quickly if you are prepared to speak with someone about the issue and as early as possible.
+In general, most of these problems or complaints can be resolved quickly if you are prepared to speak with someone about the issue as early as possible.

 TAFE SA aims to ensure that all parties involved in a complaint are protected from victimisation and that confidentiality and privacy are maintained.